sader1992/rathena_wiki_fork/AEGIS.md

----
-title: AEGIS
-permalink: /AEGIS/
----

 What is it?
 -----------

-AEGIS is Windows Server software used along with [Microsoft SQL Server](/wikipedia:Microsoft_SQL_Server "wikilink") by Gravity Corporation to run the official Ragnarok Online game servers.
+AEGIS is Windows Server software used along with [Microsoft SQL Server](http://en.wikipedia.org/wiki/Microsoft_SQL_Server) by Gravity Corporation to run the official Ragnarok Online game servers.
 It was originally developed for exclusive use within Gravity and Gravity subsidiaries, but has been leaked within its lifetime, purportedly by several teams who compromised official computers which contained AEGIS binaries.
 AEGIS consists of a number of components: